The 5 S’s of Vegetable Gardening Success

 Are you having trouble deciding which vegetables to plant in your garden?
 This list is a quick reference to help you determine which vegetables are good for your particular needs:

-Heat-loving vegetables: These vegetables can take the heat (and perhaps even better than you can!): beans, corn, eggplant, melons, okra, peanuts, peppers, sweet potatoes, tomatoes, and watermelon.
+- Heat-loving vegetables: These vegetables can take the heat: beans, corn, eggplant, melons, okra, peanuts, peppers, sweet potatoes, tomatoes, and watermelon.

 Preventing Pests and Other Problems in Your Vegetable Garden

 Before you reach for the insecticide sprayer to attack pests in your vegetable garden, try some of these lower-impact methods to reduce problems from harmful insects and diseases.
 Often, a pest problem in a garden can be averted before it actually becomes a problem.